Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Sales Estimate.md

 15. **Print the Estimate**: Click the **Print** icon (🖨️) in the upper right corner of the screen.

 <img src="https://github.com/Fx-Professional-Services/HorizonDocs/blob/staging/Horizon%20User%20Guide/00%20Assets/12_confirm_print_sales_estimate.png" width="350" height="300">
+## Definition of Terms

+#**Opportunity**

+An _Opportunity_ represents a potential sale of a specific product or service to a specific prospect or customer.
+It typically indicates a stage in the sales pipeline where there is a recognized possibility to generate revenue based on the prospect’s interest or need.

+**Key characteristics of an Opportunity:**

+- **Specific Product/Service**: The opportunity is linked to a particular product or service that is being considered for sale.
+- **Specific Prospect/Customer**: The opportunity is associated with a specific individual or organization who is a potential buyer.
+- **Status**: Opportunities can have different statuses:
+    - _Open_: The opportunity is actively being pursued.
+    - _Closed_: The opportunity has been concluded, either as a win or a loss.

+**Example:**

+"John Smith’s Wedding Party" could represent an opportunity to sell event-related products or services to John Smith.
+The opportunity might be marked as _Open_ if negotiations are ongoing, or _Closed_ if the deal is finalized.